wombleton/gitlaw-nz/acts/R/Referenda (Postal Voting) Act 2000.md

     (4) Every person who commits the offence of undue influence is guilty of a corrupt practice for the purposes of the [Electoral Act 1993][132].

-    Compare: 1997 No 13 [s 58][237]
+    Compare: 1997 No 13 [s 58][238]

 ##### 74 Voting

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $1,000 who---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $1,000 who---

     *   (a) is present in accordance with [section 38(3)][48] when a voter votes; and

     *   (b) communicates at any time to any person any information obtained as to the response for which the voter is about to vote or has voted.

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $5,000---
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $5,000---

     *   (a) who---